HotPotatoC/HotPotatoC/README.md

 - 😳 I am from Indonesia
 - 💻 I use Go and TypeScript
-- 📚 Currently learning Rust, Modern C++, and more
 - 📫 You can contact me at juandotulung@gmail.com

 <!--START_SECTION:waka-->